-The Next Livestream will begin on May 31st at 10:30am EDT
+The Next Livestream will begin June 4 at 2:40pm EDT

-Join us live on May 31st at 10:30am EDT for the Solemnity of Pentecost.
+Join us live on Friday, June 4, 2021 for the Ordination to the Sacred Priesthood of Deacon Benjamin Rivard (All Saints, Gladstone).
+The Mass of Ordination at 3:00pm will be preceded by an organ and choral prelude beginning at 2:40pm.
 Bishop John F. Doerfler will be the Principal Celebrant and Homilist.
-Download a worship aid to better follow along and participate by clicking here.
+Click here to download the worship aid.
 The permission to stream the music is obtained through ONE LICENSE, License #A-721830.

 WATCH AND LISTEN TO MASS ONLINE